 Although children largely processed the present events associatively, a question that we have not yet answered concerns the exact nature of this associative learning.
 Specifically, how did the connectionist models (and by extension, the children)—through associative learning—arrive at their causal judgements?
 To understand how the connectionist model’s judgements arose mechanistically (and perhaps by extensive, how children may have arrived at their causal judgements), consider the control trial in the backwards blocking (i.e., ABC+ D+) condition.
 During the simulation of this trial, when all four objects were first presented to the model, the resulting difference at the output layer between the activation of the single output unit and the predicted activation of that unit was equivalent for all four objects.
 Thus, because the difference between the observed and predicted activation of the output unit was equivalent for all four objects, the model made equivalent weight adjustments in sign and magnitude to the connections between each object and the output unit.
 Crucially, these connections instantiated each object’s association with the machine’s activation.
 Stated plainly, the model’s responses were based on a simple associative “counting” strategy.
 This strategy, in turn, was based on the number of times that a given object appeared with the blicket effect.
 As such, because objects A-D were shown with the “machine’s activation” (i.e., the output of the output unit) an equal number of times in the control trials of the backwards blocking condition, the strength of the association between each object and the machine’s activation was equivalent.
 Given that participants’ responses mostly matched the model’s predictions, this suggests that in those cases in which children’s responses were better explained by the connectionist model than by the Bayesian model children relied on a similar associative process.

-It turns out that there is a wealth of data that is consistent with the contention that children rely on simpler modes of thinking when their information-processing capacities are stretched (Doebel & Zelazo, 2015; Frye, Zelazo, & Palfai, 1995; Zelazo, Frye, & Rapus, 1996; Zelazo et al., 2003).
+There is a wealth of data that is consistent with the contention that children rely on simpler modes of thinking when their information-processing capacities are stretched (Doebel & Zelazo, 2015; Frye, Zelazo, & Palfai, 1995; Zelazo, Frye, & Rapus, 1996; Zelazo et al., 2003).
 One such recent study by Kenderla and Kibbe (2023) showed that when 8- and 10-year-old children’s information-processing abilities were stretched in a virtual memory game—such as when children were asked to find three cards that shared one feature and differed on another feature—they relied less on working memory and more on manual exploration.
 Given that children were not required actively to maintain information in memory when manually exploring, manual exploration was an ostensibly simpler and less cognitively effortful strategy than one that required an already resource-limited system such as working memory.
 In a similar vein, Richland et al. (2006) found that 3- and 4-year-old children made more featural and relational errors when asked to reason about multiple relations or when the task included a salient distractor than when asked to reason about a single relation without a distractor.
 Finally, there is evidence that preschool-age children's performance on theory-of-mind and social-problem-solving tasks was adversely affected when they first completed tasks that taxed their information-processing abilities compared to when such capacities were not taxed (Caporaso & Marcovitch, 2021; Powell & Carey, 2017; Steinbeis, 2018).